Financial aid takes many forms that fall into three categories: merit-based, need-based and supplemental aid. Here are

 Federal Pell Grant

 Available to students (U.S. citizens) who show financial need according to the FAFSA.
-Annual awards vary widely and is based on the student's Expected Family Contribution (EFC) as calculated from the FAFSA.
+Annual awards vary widely and are based on the student's Student Aid Index (SAI) as calculated from the FAFSA.
 Pell Grant funds are sent directly to the school and applied to the student’s bill.

 Federal Supplemental Educational Opportunity Grant (SEOG)